CursedOn3/CineDol/PROJECT_SUMMARY.md

-# ConeDol - Project Summary
+# CineDol - Project Summary

 ## 🎯 Project Overview

-ConeDol is a complete, production-ready Netflix-style streaming platform built with cutting-edge web technologies.
+CineDol is a complete, production-ready Netflix-style streaming platform built with cutting-edge web technologies.
 The platform provides a seamless movie and TV show streaming experience with multi-provider video support, user authentication, profiles, watchlists, and much more.

 ## ✨ Key Features Implemented